open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 This package provides an editing service that allows to start and handle geometry editing workflows.

 Note: The editing only works with OGC API Feature Services.
 The editing was only tested using the implementation of the OGC API Features in the XtraServer by interactive instruments.
-The collection in that the geometry will be saved, needs to support the map's coordinate system.
+The collection where the geometry will be saved, needs to support the map's coordinate system.

 ## Usage